cbake105/sql-challenge/README.md

   - For the primary keys, verify that the column is unique.
 Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely identify a row.
   - Be sure to create the tables in the correct order to handle the foreign keys.

-  2.Import each CSV file into its corresponding SQL table.
+  2. Import each CSV file into its corresponding SQL table.

 Data Analysis